TadghW/workspace-container/README.md

 To deploy the unified workspace you will need a relatively modern x86 Linux host with:
  - Sudo
  - Podman
- - Static network address (_I recommend a DHCP entry, NetBIOS name, or local DNS entry - avoid exposing this to the internet as it mounts the host's private key_)
+ - Static network address (_I recommend a DHCP entry, NetBIOS name, or local DNS entry - avoid exposing this to the internet as it mounts its host's user's private key_)

 ### Steps